How Immigrants Became Criminals

 Contrary to the stereotype, most immigrants deported for drug offenses are not traffickers or violent offenders.
 The largest group (39 percent) was convicted on possession charges, rather than sale, manufacturing, or smuggling.
 In 2013 marijuana possession was the fourth most common reason for a criminal removal, behind illegal entry, DUIs, and traffic offenses.
 Ironically, even as the Obama administration advocated for treatment and prevention over incarceration for those who suffer from addiction, drug-related deportations did not cease.
 Treatment over punishment only applied to U.S. citizens.
 Immigrants continue to pay a steep, and vastly greater, price for drug offenses.

 While the good/bad immigrant debate is now being challenged by the immigrant rights movement and civil liberties groups (most notably the ACLU), progressive politicians and organizational leaders have yet to follow suit.
 Many states, cities and universities are creating sanctuary policies that make exceptions for criminal immigrants.
 In Los Angeles, Mayor Eric Garcetti and many members of the city council have balked at the idea of providing city funding to cover legal costs for immigrants with criminal records who are fighting deportation.
+And in New York City Mayor Bill DeBlasio has stated that he is willing to accommodate Assemblyperson Nicole Malliotakis's request to expand the existing list of 170 criminal offenses for which the city complies with ICE detainers.

 Although there has been growing awareness and action around the abuses behind mass incarceration, too often have they been siloed from discussions of and advocacy around mass deportation.
 Public pressure has forced many states to remove three-strike laws from their books, but few in the public are aware that the government may deport a non-citizen who has three misdemeanor convictions.
 Calls to roll back oversentencing in the criminal justice system have not made connections to deportation as a form of extreme punishment.
 The federal government routinely deports people who have already paid for their crime by serving a prison sentence, but outrage over this unconstitutional double indemnity is seldom heard in debates over immigration reform.